 You can take a wiggle if you need it.
 Maybe you’re late on a third ePort post.
 Maybe you miss a week on your PLN or one set of annotations.
 Take a little wiggle once if you need it.
 Please note there is no built-in wiggle room on the Article or Project or Summary Synthesis, but you can always come and see me if life gets in the way and we will work out an arrangement to keep you learning.

 None: this course will make use of Open Educational Resources, free online materials, and student-generated texts.

 If you have trouble affording food, securing shelter, or finding childcare or transportation services to enable you to attend school, please let Robin or any IDS Staff member know so that we can assist you.
-Remember that the IDS Office has an in-house food pantry in Lamson 003 where you can get supplies if you are hungry (we also stock feminine products and a few other basics).
+Remember that the IDS Office has an in-house food pantry in Lamson 003 where you can get supplies if you are hungry (we also stock feminine products, gas cards, and a few other basics).
 We are committed to helping you get your needs met so that you can focus on your studies.